YuriyIvon/DatabaseBenchmark/README.md

 Alternatively, data can be imported from any database supported by the tool:

 ```
-import --DatabaseType=Postgres --ConnectionString="Host=localhost;Port=5432;Database=benchmark;Username=postgres;Password=postgres" --TableFilePath=SalesTable.json --DataSourceType=Database --DataSourceFilePath=SqlServerDataSource.json
+DatabaseBenchmark import --DatabaseType=Postgres --ConnectionString="Host=localhost;Port=5432;Database=benchmark;Username=postgres;Password=postgres" --TableFilePath=SalesTable.json --DataSourceType=Database --DataSourceFilePath=SqlServerDataSource.json
 ```

-Here file [SqlServerDataSource.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SqlServerDataSource.json) describes where and how to get source data.
+Here file [SqlServerDataSource.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SqlServerDataSource.json) defines where and how to get source data.
 With relational databases, a raw query specified in `Query` parameter must return all columns declared in the target table definition.
 Extra columns are ignored.
 For those databases where container name doesn't appear in a query, there is an optional data source parameter `TableName`.

 #### Query benchmark